-We had conducted a separate experiment that showed that “distance to road provided little additional useful information.”
-We collected historical road data (vector) from OpenStreetMap, computed the distance to roads (meter records in raster format), and append these distances data as additional drivers to train U-Net.
-The evaluation (MSE of 5k 256*256 tiled images against their corresponded reference 256*256 tiled images) shows that introducing road distance information makes the U-Net harder to train (longer training time and slightly worse MSE).
+To inform this decision, we conducted a separate experiment that showed that “distance to road provided little additional useful information.”
+We collected historical road data (vector) from OpenStreetMap, computed the distance to roads in raster format, and appended this data as additional drivers to train the U-Net.
+The evaluation (MSE of 5k 256*256 tiled images against their corresponding reference 256*256 tiled images) shows that introducing road distance information makes the U-Net harder to train (longer training time and slightly lower MSE).